 Thanks to the flexibility of Safety over EtherCAT (FSoE), the actual machine controller does not have to be designed as a safety controller: the safety application is executed in TwinSAFE logic-capable components, of which a wide range is available.
 The TwinSAFE system also offers a suitable selection of safe input, output, and mixed components, so that the solution can easily be adapted to specific requirements.
 The TwinSAFE system can meet all requirements, from application in control cabinets in the form of EtherCAT Terminals, to application directly in the field in the form of EtherCAT Box modules, through to application in series machines in the form of EtherCAT EJ plug-in modules.

 In the field of drive technology, too, solutions without safety functionality are hardly conceivable anymore.
-Beckhoff therefore started integrating safety functions into its drive systems at an early stage – in both standard and compact drive technology.
+We therefore started integrating safety functions into our drive systems at an early stage – in both standard and compact drive technology.
 In the field of engineering, Beckhoff has already merged the safety-related and non-safety-related tool landscape.
 All applications can be configured and programmed with the universal tool palette.
 The TwinCAT Safety Editor is a freely-definable editor that facilitates the implementation of a safety application with the aid of certified function blocks.
 The certified application manual offers optimum support in the design and implementation of a safety application.

-Machine manufacturers and users benefit from Beckhoff's comprehensive and long-standing safety expertise.
+Machine manufacturers and users benefit from our comprehensive and long-standing safety expertise.
 The complete safety know-how is available in-house at Beckhoff and can be called upon by customers in each individual TwinSAFE solution.
 Here, too, the focus is on the principle of openness.
 The Safety over EtherCAT (FSoE) safe communication protocol is internationally certified and does not impose any restrictions whatsoever on the transmission medium.